B2B Last Mile with WEBLET, The Ultimate Test of Your Distribution Network

 The result isn't just operational inefficiency.
 Often there's also managerial burnout: more phone calls, more exceptions, more manual handling, and less control.

-This is Where TMS Systems Come In
+This is Where TMS Comes Into B2B Distribution

 When the system incorporates optimization and artificial intelligence, it doesn't just "display" the situation, but helps build better planning from the start: which vehicle will handle which route, the correct order to reach each point, how to meet constraints, and how to reduce unnecessary trips, waiting times, and exceptions.

-The Last Mile as a Planning Challenge, Not Just Driving
+B2B Last Mile as a Planning Challenge, Not Just Driving

 One common mistake is treating distribution problems as if they only arise "on the road."
 In practice, many of them start earlier: in non-optimal planning, lack of clear priorities, inaccurate task allocation, and lack of synchronization between office and field.